steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 - [X] constructor(\{parameters : IModel\})
 - [X] fromId (id: number)

-Use Camera in Viewer.
+Interfaces and Base Classes
+- IModel, IFileModel, IGeneratedFileModel : remove optional methods
+- data transfer is done only in DTO classes
+- separate DTO and application as necessary

 Add generate method to IGeneratedFileModel.
 Refactor ComposerController.

 Can Hyper support ANSI sequences?

-How does AutoMapper handle an object graph during a PATCH ?
+How does EF and AutoMapper handle object graphs (with populated navigation properties) during updates?

 What controls are (ultimately) present in Composer?
  - Model: models/?project=id